500+ Spanish Middle Names for 2026 [Charming and Deeply Meaningful]

 Spanish Middle Names Starting With A

-• Alejandro – Means “defender of men” with protective nature
+• Alejandro – Means “defender of men” with protective power

 • Antonio – Represents “priceless one” with immense value